Phyks/VelibDataSet/README.md

 VelibDataSet
 ============

-This code can be used to dump periodically all the available data from the Velib API.
-These data are under an OpenData license.
-(Velib is a bike sharing system in Paris).
+This code can be used to dump periodically all the available data from the Velib API, the bike sharing system in Paris.
+The data are under an OpenData license.

 ## Usage